top of page

 West lobby of the Henry B. Gonzalez Convention Center

-Not knowing when you will receive the edited images is frustrating, especially if you have a deadline for an awards submittal or a bid.
-A good photographer will keep you in the loop after the shoot.
+Not knowing when you will receive the edited images is frustrating, especially if you have an approaching deadline for an awards submittal or a bid.
+A competent photographer will keep you informed about the retouching progress after the photo shoot.

-In this industry, the turnaround on editing and delivering images is typically one to three weeks; but every photographer is different.
+In this industry, the turnaround on editing and delivering images is typically one to three weeks.
+However, it's important to note that each photographer may have their own timeline.
 If you are on a deadline, get a “delivered by date” written in the contract to make sure everyone is on the same page.

 2. Do You Offer Cost Sharing?